Hakim Ajmal Khan: Death and legacy

 Before he died of heart problems on 29 December 1927, Hakim Ajmal Khan had renounced his government title, and many of his Indian followers awarded him the title of Masih-ul-Mulk (Healer of the Nation).
 Mukhtar Ahmed Ansari succeeded him as the Jamia Millia Islamia chancellor.

-Ajmaline, a class Ia antiarrhythmic agent and Ajmalan a parent hydride, are named after him.
+Ajmaline, a class Ia antiarrhythmic agent, and Ajmalan, a parent hydride, are named after him.

 After the partition of India, Khan's grandson Hakim Muhammad Nabi Khan moved to Pakistan.
-Hakim Nabi had learnt Tibb (how to practice medicine) from his grandfather and opened 'Dawakhana Hakim Ajmal Khan' in Lahore which has branches throughout Pakistan.
+Hakim Nabi had learnt Tibb (the practice of medicine) from his grandfather and opened 'Dawakhana Hakim Ajmal Khan' in Lahore which has branches throughout Pakistan.
 The motto of the Ajmal Khan family is Azal-ul-Allah-Khudatulmal, which means that the best way to keep oneself busy is by serving humanity.

 He is buried near Tibbia College Karol Bagh in Delhi where other members of his family were also buried.
 The current location is near RK Ashram Metro Station.